-Prototype to test
+Prototype to Test

 Our task is to create a prototype product to put our hypotheses into practice.
 We need to create a simple, scaled-down version of our future service that would allow us to test the product without spending a lot of money on its development.For example, to quickly test a product hypothesis, it’s enough to draw a potential service interface on paper and include the features drawn from the empathize and define stages.

-Test to make sure
+Test to Make Sure

 Now, we proceed directly to the verification of the solution.
 We demonstrate the prototype to several potential customers by offering them a set of key scenarios and evaluating how easily they understand the principles of the product, what makes them struggle and the level of their interest.
 If most of the answers are positive, we can implement the needed adjustments and move to the product production.
 If they are not positive, we correct the hypothesis and repeat the process.

-The Double Diamond model
+The Double Diamond Model

 All the Design thinking stages can be explained through the Double Diamond model.
 The first diamond is known as Problem.
 It collects data through divergence and prioritizes key insights through convergence.
 The second diamond is about Solution and starts from diverging all possible solutions based on extracted insights and converging all into a prototype, which, at the end, is tested and delivered according to previously defined criteria.

-Second Stage: Business User Product (BUP) Frame
+Second Stage: Brand-User-Product (BUP) Frame

 The second level of the UXDA Experience Pyramid is closely connected to the first and third levels.
-We implement all five parts of the Design thinking process through a Business, User, and Product perspective.
+We implement all five parts of the Design thinking process through a Brand, User, and Product perspective.
 In this way, we find, define and materialize the maximum value and gains for each of these components.